jkim838/145P4P2019/README.md

 ### **5. Using MATLAB Script**

-To use MATLAB analyser script on JSON output file, move the JSON file to *MATLAB* folder.
+To use MATLAB analyser script on JSON output file, move the JSON file to *MATLAB* folder, located at *~/catkin_ws/src/145P4P2019/MATLAB*

 Open MATLAB script *openJSON.m* and change the following code,